 With its Pokémon Power, Mr. Mime is immune to damage from attacks dealing 30 damage or more.

-Plus, Jigglypuff and Lickitung destroy it with their Psychic Resistance and low-cost attacks.
+Jigglypuff and Lickitung stop it with their Psychic Resistance and low-cost attacks.
 It's also unable to stop Magmar and Electabuzz.
 Hitmonchan 2HKO it, but should be wary of Meditate as it gets K.O.'d with 2 damage counters.